-More US troops may be needed to fight ISIS in Iraq, commander says
+More US troops may be needed to fight ISIS, commander says

 Pressed if he would be surprised if that fight continued into next year, he said, "In Raqqa city?
 Yes."

-After the grueling fight for the main Iraqi stronghold of ISIS, its northern city of Mosul, the focus of the coalition and new administration of President Donald Trump has shifted to Raqqa, the de facto capital of the militant group's self-declared caliphate.
+After the grueling fight for the main Iraqi stronghold of ISIS, its northern city of Mosul, the focus of the coalition and new administration of President Donald Trump has shifted to Raqqa, Syria, the de facto capital of the militant group's self-declared caliphate.
 The battle -- for a city a lot smaller in size than Mosul yet still highly symbolic -- is expected to be long and complex, given the array of opposing forces positioned around the city.

 Townsend said further US troops might be required for the assault against the ISIS-held city, currently flanked to the north, east and west by coalition-backed Syrian rebel forces, called the SDF.